nicsuzor/wikijuris/cyberlaw/content.markdown

 The National Statement of Principles Relating to the Criminalisation of the Non-consensual Sharing of Intimate Images encouraged each Australian jurisdiction to adopt nationally consistent criminal offences.

-The Commonwealth has inserted a new criminal offence which prohibits the posting, or threatening to post, non-consensual intimate images.((Enhancing Online Safety (Non-Consensual Sharing of Intimate Images) Act 2018 (Cth) sch 2 s 4; Criminal Code Act 1995 (Cth) s 474.17A.))
-It also introduced a complaints-based system whereby the eSafety Commissioner may issue a removal notice or another civil remedy upon receipt of a victim’s complaint.((Enhancing Online Safety (Non-Consensual Sharing of Intimate Images) Act 2018 (Cth) sch 1 s 24; Enhancing Online Safety Act 2015 (Cth) ss 19A, 27, 44D–44F.))
+The Commonwealth has inserted a new criminal offence which prohibits the posting, or threatening to post, non-consensual intimate images.[^AUTOREPLACEDEnhancingOnlineSafetyNonConsensualSharingofIntimateImagesAct2018Cthsch2s4CriminalCodeAct1995Cths47417AAUTOREPLACED]

+[^AUTOREPLACEDEnhancingOnlineSafetyNonConsensualSharingofIntimateImagesAct2018Cthsch2s4CriminalCodeAct1995Cths47417AAUTOREPLACED]: Enhancing Online Safety (Non-Consensual Sharing of Intimate Images) Act 2018 (Cth) sch 2 s 4; Criminal Code Act 1995 (Cth) s 474.17A.

+ It also introduced a complaints-based system whereby the eSafety Commissioner may issue a removal notice or another civil remedy upon receipt of a victim’s complaint.[^AUTOREPLACEDEnhancingOnlineSafetyNonConsensualSharingofIntimateImagesAct2018Cthsch1s24EnhancingOnlineSafetyAct2015Cthss19A2744D44FAUTOREPLACED]

+[^AUTOREPLACEDEnhancingOnlineSafetyNonConsensualSharingofIntimateImagesAct2018Cthsch1s24EnhancingOnlineSafetyAct2015Cthss19A2744D44FAUTOREPLACED]: Enhancing Online Safety (Non-Consensual Sharing of Intimate Images) Act 2018 (Cth) sch 1 s 24; Enhancing Online Safety Act 2015 (Cth) ss 19A, 27, 44D–44F.

-Queensland extended the definition of ‘intimate’ images to include original or photoshopped still or moving images of a person engaged in intimate sexual activity; a person's bare genital or anal region; or a female, transgender or intersex person's breasts.((Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 4; Criminal Code Act 1899 (Qld) s 207A.))
+Queensland extended the definition of ‘intimate’ images to include original or photoshopped still or moving images of a person engaged in intimate sexual activity; a person's bare genital or anal region; or a female, transgender or intersex person's breasts.[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds4CriminalCodeAct1899Qlds207AAUTOREPLACED]

+[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds4CriminalCodeAct1899Qlds207AAUTOREPLACED]: Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 4; Criminal Code Act 1899 (Qld) s 207A.

 The State also introduced three new misdemeanours into their Criminal Code[6] to broaden the scope of conduct which is captured under the offence.
-These include distributing intimate images,((Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 5; Criminal Code Act 1899 (Qld) s 223.)) observing or recording breaches of privacy,((Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 6; Criminal Code Act 1899 (Qld) s 227A.)) and distributing prohibited visual recordings.((Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 7; Criminal Code Act 1899 (Qld) s 227B.))
+These include distributing intimate images,[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds5CriminalCodeAct1899Qlds223AUTOREPLACED]

+[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds5CriminalCodeAct1899Qlds223AUTOREPLACED]: Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 5; Criminal Code Act 1899 (Qld) s 223.

+ observing or recording breaches of privacy,[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds6CriminalCodeAct1899Qlds227AAUTOREPLACED]

+[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds6CriminalCodeAct1899Qlds227AAUTOREPLACED]: Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 6; Criminal Code Act 1899 (Qld) s 227A.

+ and distributing prohibited visual recordings.[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds7CriminalCodeAct1899Qlds227BAUTOREPLACED]

+[^AUTOREPLACEDCriminalCodeNonConsensualSharingofIntimateImagesAmendmentBill2018Qlds7CriminalCodeAct1899Qlds227BAUTOREPLACED]: Criminal Code (Non-Consensual Sharing of Intimate Images) Amendment Bill 2018 (Qld) s 7; Criminal Code Act 1899 (Qld) s 227B.

 ## The Office of the e-Safety Commissioner